TrevorBivi/MicTools/README.md

 *An image of the controller.*

-NOTE:WIP Recording / splicing is only partially complete.
-The rest of the modes described may not be mapped the buttons stated yet
+NOTE:WIP Recording / splicing & pitch / speed modifying is only partially complete.
+The rest of the functions described may not be mapped the buttons stated yet

 #Button Functions
 The serial controller has __ different button functions.